moar55/se-mini-project/README.md

 # se-mini-project
-Mini Project of the SE
+Mini Project for the SE